DevExpress-Examples/DashboardUserBasedMVC/README.md

-# ASP.NET MVC Dashboard - How to implement multi-tenant Dashboard architecture
+# Dashboard for MVC - How to implement multi-tenant Dashboard architecture

 This example shows how to configure the Dashboard control so that it works in the multi-user environment.